mimiframework/Mimi.jl/docs/src/tutorials/tutorial_main.md

 ## Available Tutorials

-_Additional AERE Workshop Tutorials: The Mimi developement team recently participated in the 2019 Association of Environmental and Resource Economists (AERE) summer conference during the pre-conference workshop on Advances in Integrated Assessment Models.
-This included both a presentation and a hands-on session demonstrating various use cases for Mimi.
-The Github repository [here](https://github.com/davidanthoff/teaching-2019-aere-workshop) contains a) all slides from the workshop and b) all the code from the hands on sessions, which may be of interest to Mimi users.
-Importantly note that the linked code represents as a snapwhot of Mimi at the time of the workshop, and **will not** be updated to reflect new changes._

 1. **Run an Existing Model**

    [Tutorial 1: Run an Existing Model](@ref) steps through the tasks to download, run, and view the results of a registered model such as [FUND](http://www.fund-model.org).
 It should be usable for all users, including first-time users, and is a good place to start when learning to use Mimi.